History of Anglo-Saxon England: Payment of Danegeld

-By the 980s the kings of Wessex had a powerful grip on the coinage of the realm.
-It is reckoned there were about 300 moneyers and 60 mints around the country.
-Every five or six years the coinage in circulation would cease to be legal tender, and new coins were issued.
+By the 980s after the reform of the currency introduced by Edgar, the kings of Wessex had a powerful grip on the coinage of the realm.
 The system controlling the currency around the country was sophisticated; this enabled the king to raise large sums of money if needed.
-The need indeed arose after the Battle of Maldon, as Æthelred decided that rather than fight he would pay ransom to the Danes in a system known as Danegeld.
+The need indeed arose after the Battle of Maldon, as Æthelred decided that rather than fight he would pay ransom to the Danes in a system known as gafol (Danegeld).
 As part of the ransom, a treaty was drawn up that was intended to stop the raids.
-However, rather than buying the Vikings off, payment of Danegeld only encouraged them to come back for more.
+However, rather than buying the Vikings off, it only encouraged them to come back for more.
+The treaty was arranged by Archbishop Sigeric of Canterbury and Ælfric and Æthelweard, the ealdermen of the two West Saxon provinces.

 The Dukes of Normandy were quite happy to allow these Danish adventurers to use their ports for raids on the English coast.
 The result was that the courts of England and Normandy became increasingly hostile to each other.
 Eventually, Æthelred sought a treaty with the Normans and married Emma, daughter of Richard I, Duke of Normandy, in the spring of 1002, which was seen as an attempt to break the link between the raiders and Normandy.

 On St. Brice's day in November 1002, Danes living in England were slaughtered on the orders of Æthelred.